Understanding Bash Variables and Environment in Linux

 Practical Examples and Use Cases

-Example 1: Simple Backup Script
+Example 1: Backup Script with Variables

 #!/bin/bash